Home

 (left) Fontana Quinones; (centre) a window of Palazzo Quinones; (right) entrance of the Bishop's Palace

-In the XVIth century Veroli had the privilege of being ruled by a cardinal: in 1528 Francis Quinones, a distant relative of Emperor Charles V, was appointed cardinal and governor of Veroli by Pope Clement VII in recognition of his efforts to promote a reconciliation between the pope and the emperor.
+In the XVIth century Veroli had the privilege of being ruled by a cardinal: in 1528 Francis Quinones, a distant relative of Emperor Charles V, was appointed cardinal and governor of Veroli by Pope Clement VII in recognition of his efforts to promote a reconciliation between the Pope and the Emperor.
 He placed his elaborate coat of arms on a small fountain outside Porta Romana (you can see it in the image used as background for this page).

 (left) Santuario dell'Olivella (in the far distance: Alatri); (right) western side of the Cathedral

 Veroli has some very picturesque sites and its monuments are generally well maintained.
+The town lost the bishopric in the XXth century and some of its inhabitants still resent that decision.

 Other Days of Peace pages: